Phil Brown (footballer, born 1959)

 Since 2011, Brown has appeared as a match summariser on BBC Radio 5 Live.

 Playing career

-Born in South Shields, County Durham, and educated in the North East, Brown started his career playing Sunday league football for South Shields side Red Duster in the South Shields Business Houses League, in the same team as Ray Dunbar and Bobby Davison, who went on to play for Derby County and Leeds United.
+Born in South Shields, County Durham, Brown started his career playing Sunday league football for South Shields side Red Duster in the South Shields Business Houses League, in the same team as Ray Dunbar and Bobby Davison, who went on to play for Derby County and Leeds United.

 As a professional, Brown played at full back for many years with Hartlepool United, followed by a spell at Halifax Town (with fellow north-easterner Billy Ayre at both clubs and under him at the latter), In 1988, he moved to Bolton Wanderers, winning the Associate Members Cup in 1989.

 Brown joined Blackpool in 1994, playing under Sam Allardyce until 1996 while also being his assistant manager.

 Managerial career

 Coaching

 Brown's first coaching role was as assistant to Sam Allardyce at Blackpool.
 He returned to Bolton Wanderers after his playing career ended and served as assistant manager to Colin Todd.
 Following Todd's departure in 1999, he took charge of the team as caretaker manager, winning four games out of five, until the appointment of Sam Allardyce.
 He then served as Allardyce's assistant for six years, before deciding to forge his own career as a manager.